ashleychontos/pySYD/docs/quickstart.rst

    us to bootstrap uncertainties on our derived properties.

 After hitting return, you'll immediately notice that the output for the above command is actually quite long.
-Not to worry though - we will break it down into the four main ``pySYD`` steps mentioned in the summary above.  different sections and explain each in great detail.
-In fact, each of the four sections correspond to the four main ``pySYD`` steps discussed in the summary above.
+Not to worry though - we will break it down into the four main steps above.

 ***Important: when running `pysyd` as a script, there is one positional argument.***